dansand/Python/part1/jupyter1.md

 _How will the children of the future learn about science?
 How will the scientists of the future expand our thinking?
 I think the answer is Jupyter Notebooks._ Safia Abdalla

-* Jupyter Notebooks were formally called ipython notebooks...
+* Jupyter Notebooks were formally called ipython notebooks...hence the .ipynb file extension legacy

 ### The notebook dashboard